30th November 2021

 Healthy boundaries are essential for managing multiple avenues of communication, endless notifications and an overflowing email inbox.

 Has your work/life balance become blurred?
 Healthy habits and boundaries can benefit your life at work and at home.

 on the day...

-Upload the image (our logo on the green blob) to your social media feeds and create your caption by filling in the blanks...
+Take your techtimeout at any point during the day.
+Upload the image (our logo on the green blob) to your social media feeds to let everyone know you're taking a break from your screens.

 ... after the day